-NWHL changes name to Premier Hockey Federation amid offseason of turnover
+NWHL rebrands to Premier Hockey Federation, removing ‘women’ from its name

 Multiple players contacted Tuesday said they had not heard progress on a new head for the association, so the change in branding came without representation from the players association.

-“There’s been no updates,” said one player.
+“There’s been no updates,” one player said.
 “At least, they haven’t told us about any.”

-One source mentioned the PHF was still working on finding a “good candidate” for the role, but didn’t elaborate on who was leading that process.
+One source mentioned the PHF was still working on finding a “good candidate” for the role but didn’t elaborate on who was leading that process.

-The NWHL became the only professional women’s hockey league in North America when the Canadian Women’s Hockey League ceased operations in March 2019.
-A couple of months later, many players from the CWHL announced the debut of the Professional Women’s Hockey Players Association, with players who vowed not to play in the NWHL, citing professionalism concerns.
+The NWHL became the only professional women’s hockey league in North America when the Canadian Women’s Hockey League ceased operation in March 2019.
+A couple months later, many players from the CWHL announced the debut of the Professional Women’s Hockey Players Association, with players who vowed not to play in the NWHL, citing professionalism concerns.

-Since that time, the NWHL has played two seasons — one cut short due to Covid the day before the Isobel Cup, the other a Covid-infiltrated bubble in Lake Placid, N.Y. — and the PWHPA has hosted two North American tours.
+Since that time, the NWHL has played two seasons — one cut short due to COVID-19 the day before the Isobel Cup, the other a COVID-infiltrated bubble in Lake Placid, New York — and the PWHPA has hosted two North American tours.

 The PWHPA has often lobbied for NHL involvement, something the NHL has said it would avoid as long as there were other women’s hockey leagues operating.
 When reached Tuesday about the PHF name change, the NHL commented it would not be “appropriate for us to comment on another league’s decisions.”

-The PHF’s seventh season and first under its new name begins November 6, as Boston looks to defend its second Isobel Cup title.
-Whether the trophy name will be the same as the last six seasons isn’t clear yet; what is is that the league that takes the ice in November, aside from the players on the ice, will be markedly different than the one that opened its doors in 2015.
+The PHF’s seventh season and first under its new name begins Nov.
+6, as Boston looks to defend its second Isobel Cup title.
+Whether the trophy name will be the same as the past six seasons isn’t clear; what is clear is the league that takes the ice in November, aside from the players on the ice, will be markedly different than the one that opened its doors in 2015.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.